Magical Customer Experiences Are Not Magic At All.

 Walters now speaks, writes, consults and generally thinks about how the small experiences we have each day – going to the bank, ordering online, tweeting – create the greater experience of our lives.
 She speaks on topics including employee engagement, social media and communications in corporate environments.

-Walters lives in Oak Park with her husband Mike and their two young sons.
+Walters lives in Oak Park, IL with her husband Mike and their two young sons.
 As such, her current hobbies include cheering on distracted t-ball players and building impressive Lego villages.